 IV.
-MHS-CRC ADMISSION REQUIREMENTS
+MHS-CRCADMISSION REQUIREMENTS

+Applications for admission into the Clinical Rehabilitation and Counseling Program are available at https://ahcas.liaisoncas.com/applicant-ux/#/login.
 The following are the general requirements for admission to the MHS Program in Clinical Rehabilitation and Counseling.

-- > Bachelor's degree from an accredited college or university. - An Undergraduate grade point average of 2.5 (in a 4.0 system). - > A Graduate Record Examination score within the last 5 years - References from at least one academician is required; additional letters of recommendation can be from other professors or employers familiar with your work and character. - > Background in behavioral science or social services preferred, but not required - Personal statement - ➢ Interview with faculty
+- ➤ Bachelor's degree from an accredited college or university. - An Undergraduate grade point average of 2.5 (in a 4.0 system). - ➤ A Graduate Record Examination score within the last 5 years - > Two letters of reference; one letter must be from an academician, additional letters of recommendation can be from other professors or employers familiar with your work and character. - ➤ Background in behavioral science or social services preferred, but not required - > Personal statement - > Interview with faculty